lmw95/stayverticalpolestudio/README.md

 ![Colour palette](/documentation/screenshots/my-colours.png)

-* #191919 is an off-black which is used for the header and footer, and the text colour on lighter backgrounds
+* #191919 is an off-black which is used for the header and footer, and the text colour on lighter backgrounds and as the overlays
 * #FFF380 is a warm cream which us used for text on dark backgrounds
-* E09F3E is a golden colour which is used for the colour of buttons and links when hovered over
+* E09F3E is a golden colour which is used for the colour of icons in the footer
-* 9A5526 is a light brown will is used as the background colour for some sections
+* 9A5526 is a light brown will is used for the buttons
-* C1121F is a bold crimson which will be used as the background colour for some sections
+* C1121F is a bold crimson which will be used as the background colour for the intro and instructor section

 ### Icons